 Okay - true confession time.
 In school, I was a theater rat... always in plays and musicals, always taking artsy-fartsy classes, including "How To Mime" or, as I remember it, "How To Pretend You're Stuck In A Box And Look Foolish Doing It."
-It's true, unless you're Marcel Marceau, you look really silly doing mime.
+Unless you're Marcel Marceau, you look really silly doing mime.
 So... no mime today.
 But, we are still making a box.
 In particular, a boxed corner.
 This is a sewing technique everyone should have in her/his arsenal.
 The boxed corner creates space in something that would otherwise be flat.
-For example, in a tote bag, you have a lot more room to put all your stuff if you create boxed corners.
+For example, in a bag, you'll have a lot more room to stash your stuff if you create boxed corners.
 Basically, any sewn corner can be turned into a boxed corner with a few simple steps.
 We show you the two most common methods.